-This doesn’t even include the horror of seeing various formats of the corporate brand in use, presenters reading every word from their slides or why someone thought it was a good idea to try and fit a whole excel sheet onto a single slide!
+This doesn’t even include the horror of seeing various formats of the corporate brand in use, presenters reading every word from their slides or why someone thought it was a good idea to fit a whole excel sheet onto a single slide!

-As an #ICnewbie it’s vital to get yourself out into the business, start to meet your stakeholders and attending meetings about projects and business operations.
+As an #ICnewbie it’s vital to get yourself out into the business, meet your stakeholders and attending meetings about projects and business operations.
 These are also a great platform for you to observe the behaviour of management, understand current challenges and an opportunity for you to have a voice.

 - Key messages – What are the main points you want to remember as useful context to share with your team, the business or for reference

-- Content ideas – Comments that might be worth following up on at a later date as possible content ideas
+- Content ideas – Comments that might be worth following up on at a later date as content ideas

 - Value – Ask yourself if you added anything into the meeting or if it was worth your time attending?